About Van Cleef & Arpels:

 More About This Piece:

-This ring comes with service paper from Van Cleef & Arpels store.
+This ring comes with certificate of authenticity from Van Cleef & Arpels.

 |Metal:||18k white gold|